6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 There’s a burrito restaurant near where I work - and last month I spent over $120 on lunch there.

-There’s nothing outstanding about their burritos – the main reason I eat there over anywhere else is because every tenth burrito you buy is free.
+There’s nothing outstanding about their burritos - the main reason I eat there over anywhere else is that - every seventh burrito you buy is free.

 And the thing is, your customers are no different.